How to stay safe on social media sites

 When you put your data on Facebook, and when you sign into apps and websites, you are giving access to your data.
 These apps and websites may use you data in ways you do not want.
 Mostly they use it to let advertisers sell you products.

 You can stop apps and websites from using your data.
 In Facebook, go to your settings.
-To find your settings, click in the top right corner of your screen and select “settings.”
+To find your settings, click the “v” (down symbol) in the top right corner of your screen and select “settings.”
 Then click on “Apps and Websites” in the list on the left.
 Then you will see the apps that have access to your data.
 You can click on each app to edit what access they have.
 To stay safe on social media, you can also delete apps altogether.

 Here is a simple guide about how to manage all your different privacy settings to protect yourself from the dangers of social media.